webdigga/divorce-coach/src/posts/faqs.md

 ### 3. How Does the Training Program Work?

-**Answer:** An accredited Divorce and Brea Up training program includes:
+**Answer:** An accredited Divorce and Break Up training program includes:

 * 40+ Detailed Training Videos: Recorded live, these videos cover all my coaching techniques and how to apply them with clients
 * 1 Year of Live Coaching: Receive ongoing support with live coaching sessions directly with Sara Davison